flicker-studio/Chatlyst/README.md

 ## Contribution

-If you are going to contribute to this project please contact me first, we need to make sure we are not doing the same thing.
+If you are going to contribute to this project please contact us first, we need to make sure we are not doing the same thing.

 ## License